 Although the waters are extremely cold in Greece at this time of year, a group of young men dive into the water from a few meters away in search of the cross.

-The one to find the cross and retrieve it from the water is said to be given all the luck for the coming year.
+The person who finds and retrieves the cross from the water is believed to receive blessings of luck for the entire upcoming year.